tsuereth/glog/content/post/2018/03/11_borderlandspresequel.md

 rating = ["Good"]
 +++

-Judged on its own, {{% game "Borderlands: The Pre-Sequel" %}}Borderlands: The Pre-Sequel{{% /game %}} is a good-enough game.
-It's zany and flippant, it's got a healthy variety of enemies and weapons, and the RPG-lite random-guns formula works well ... just like it has since the first {{% game "Borderlands" %}}Borderlands{{% /game %}}.
+Judged on its own, <game:Borderlands: The Pre-Sequel> is a good-enough game.
+It's zany and flippant, it's got a healthy variety of enemies and weapons, and the RPG-lite random-guns formula works well ... just like it has since the first <game:Borderlands>.

-But it's disappointing how <i>easily</i> TPS is eclipsed by {{% game "Borderlands 2" %}}its predecessor{{% /game %}}.
+But it's disappointing how <i>easily</i> TPS is eclipsed by [its predecessor](game:Borderlands 2).
 The campaign is not only shorter, and not only lacking in environmental diversity, but also just plain uninteresting.
 By the time the NPCs and special abilities and random weapons really start to heat up, the story is practically over.

 Its additions to the franchise don't feel that worthwhile.
 The limited-oxygen mechanic isn't meaningful.
 The butt-stomp attack isn't fun to use.
 Low-gravity levels are occasionally cool, but feel under-served by the game's level design.
 (Works best with boost pads!)
 The laser guns -- okay, the laser guns are pretty radical.
 I hope those stick around for Borderlands 3.